Top 10 Activities With The Color Blue

 No blue lesson plan would be complete without some fun water play!

-Offer a selection of water toys, such as boats, fish, buckets etc. and you will have to decide whether you will organize this on a small scale indoors, around a water play table (where they stay dry) or outdoors and they can change into their swimwear if it's warm enough.
+Offer a selection of water toys and decide whether you will organise this on a small scale indoors, around a water play table (where they stay relatively dry by wearing plastic aprons) or outdoors.

 Bestseller Water Play Table

 Activity 10- A relaxing end to your lesson plan

 Lying quietly on the floor, relaxing each part of their body as they hear the sound of the sea and speaking calmly and softly to encourage stillness.